-Upload (i.e. stage) one or more data files into either an internal file staging location (i.e. within Snowflake) or an external file staging location:
+Upload (i.e. stage) one or more data files into either an internal stage (i.e. within Snowflake) or an external location:

-Internal: Use the PUT command to stage the files to the internal location.
-External: Use the upload interfaces/utilities provided by the service that hosts the location.
-Currently, Amazon S3 is the only supported service for hosting external locations.
+Internal: Use the PUT command to stage the files.
+External: Use the upload interfaces/utilities provided by the service that hosts the location to stage the files.
+Currently, Amazon S3 is the only service supported for staging external data.

 Use the COPY INTO table command to load the contents of the staged file(s) into a Snowflake database table.

 This step requires a running virtual warehouse that is also the current warehouse (i.e. in use) for the session.
 The warehouse provides the compute resources to perform the actual insertion of rows into the table.